WilmixInfiniteTechnology/ABOUTUS/README.md

 # ABOUTUS
-WilmixInfiniteTechnology  is     focused  only  on  Dot net  technology  on  windows  platform.
+WilmixInfiniteTechnology  is     focused  only  on  java  technology  on  windows  platform.

 This    Organization    perform    tasks  which  is  given below.

-a)  Advanced  Business  with  Dotnet  platform
+a)  Advanced  Business  with  java  platform

 b)  Software   Development

-c) Research on  Dotnet  technologies.
+c) Research on  java  technologies.